 - a.
-Any protest, dispute or objection not satisfactorily settled between the crew or club concerned and the competition shall be referred in writing, by the Captain of the protesting club, to the Chairman of the Regional Rowing Council for the region in which the competition is held, to act as arbiter, with copies to: - The Chairman of the Regional Umpiring Committee for the region in which the competition was held. - the Chairman of the Regional Rowing Council for the region of the protesting club. - the Captains of any other club(s) involved and the Chairmen of their Regional Rowing Councils. - b.
-The Chairman of the Regional Rowing Council shall resolve the issue or may delegate it to the Chairman of the Regional Umpiring Committee for resolution. - c.
-Should any party involved be dissatisfied with the decision that party may refer the dispute, within one month from the date of issue of the decision, to the Chairman of the National Competition Committee who will arbitrate. - d.
-The Chairman of the National Competition Committee may impose penalties or take further action under 8-6d.
+Any protest, dispute or objection not satisfactorily settled between the crew or club concerned and the competition shall be referred in writing, by the Captain of the protesting club, to the Chair of the Regional Rowing Council for the region in which the competition is held, to act as arbiter, with copies to: - The Chair of the Regional Umpiring Committee for the region in which the competition was held. - The Chair of the Regional Rowing Council for the region of the protesting club. - The Captains of any other club(s) involved and the Chairs of their Regional Rowing Councils. - b.
+The Chair of the Regional Rowing Council shall resolve the issue or may delegate it to the Chair of the Regional Umpiring Committee for resolution. - c.
+Should any party involved be dissatisfied with the decision of the Chair of the Regional Umpiring Committee that party may refer the dispute, within one month from the date of issue of the decision, to the Chair of the National Competition Committee who will arbitrate. - d.
+The Chair of the National Competition Committee may impose penalties or take further action under 8-6d.